 Instead of making an appointment with an Apple Genius, you can use this guide to fix common macOS High Sierra problems on your MacBook, MacBook Air, MacBook Pro, iMac and Mac Mini.

-Apple delivers a ton of macOS High Sierra features worth upgrading for, but this update isn’t perfect.
+Apple delivers many macOS High Sierra features worth upgrading for, but this update isn’t perfect.
 We’re seeing some reports of install problems and other issues that can prevent you from using your computer.

 Here’s what you can do to figure out what’s wrong with your Mac and fix common macOS High Sierra problems on your own.